How People Cope

 A migration originally estimated to require a single sprint ended up consuming eleven weeks.

-Eleven weeks later, the migration was complete.
-Monitoring showed no change in throughput, latency, or error rates.
-From the customer's perspective, the experience remained completely unchanged, as the underlying billing reconciliation process operated exactly as before.
+Eleven weeks later, monitoring showed no change in throughput, latency, or error rates, and the customer's experience was unaltered.
 The total cost, including lost velocity on deferred work, was approximately € 380,000.

 Calendars are full, backlogs are long, and roadmaps extend confidently into the future.
 Dashboards glow with colour while meetings conclude with action items, follow-ups, and alignment checkpoints.
 Documents are produced, reviewed, socialised, revised, and approved.
 From the outside, these organisations appear intensely productive.